 What to Do if the Test for Lead is Positive?

-They offer specific steps to follow to have the lead paint removed from your home.
+They offer specific sanding and paint removal steps to follow to have the lead paint removed from your home.

 - Find a Certified Inspector or Risk Assessor Through the EPA